Amazon to buy primary care provider One Medical for $3.9B

 Health care costs have risen faster than wages and inflation for years and represent a huge expense to employers that offer coverage.
 Employers and insurers think that by connecting people to regular care, they can prevent expensive hospital stays from happening or keep chronic conditions like diabetes from leading to bigger problems.

-For Amazon, the acquisition deepens its foray into health care services, the latest industry the company has sought to disrupt.
-In 2018, it bought the online pharmacy PillPack for $750 million before opening its own online drug store that allows customers to order medication or prescription refills, and have them delivered to their front door in a couple of days.
-And last year, it began offering its Amazon Care telemedicine program to employers nationwide.
+For Amazon, the acquisition deepens its foray into health care services.
+In 2020, the retail colossus opened an online drug store that allows customers to order medication or prescription refills, and have them delivered to their front door in a couple of days.
+Last year, it began offering its Amazon Care telemedicine program to employers nationwide.

-Neil Saunders, managing director at GlobalData Retail, said its unsurprising Amazon is expanding its footprint in health care.
-The company’s retail and cloud-computing businesses are becoming more mature and it’s looking to find new opportunities for growth, Saunders said.
-Health care, which is complex but extremely lucrative, is an attractive option.
-But making a big splash isn’t always easy.

-“Amazon will need to work extremely hard and be extremely innovative if it is to do more than shake things up a little at the margins,” Saunders said in a statement.
-“Based on past form the jury is out as to whether Amazon can actually achieve this.
-As much as it has made some inroads in online pharmacy, it has not revolutionized the market.
-Nor did its acquisition of Whole Foods – the biggest deal in its history – lead to major disruption.”

 The deal is subject to regulatory approval.
 On completion, Amazon said One Medical’s CEO Amir Dan Rubin will remain in his position.